 Carrying that laundry load I suddenly knew: it must be.
 I hadn’t felt that leaden heavy ache for two years in ketosis in any of my activities.
 My muscles had felt fantastic.

-It sent me to the medical literature to inquire: Do women with polycystic ovarian syndrome (which I was diagnosed with at age 19) have any evidence of reduced muscle function, muscle weakness or fatigue?
+It sent me to the medical literature to inquire: Do women with polycystic ovary syndrome (which I was diagnosed with at age 19) have any evidence of reduced muscle function, muscle weakness or fatigue?

 The search rewarded me with multiple articles and studies — more than a dozen — how skeletal muscle insulin resistance of PCOS causes impaired insulin action on glucose uptake, impaired mitochondrial function and increased oxidative stress.